AayushAdhikari30/Trafficsim/README.md

 ##  Overview

-This project simulates a **4-way traffic junction** with intelligent traffic light management using **Queue data structures**.
+This project simulates a **4-way traffic junction** with intelligent traffic light management using **Queue data structures** in C++.
 The system handles both normal and priority traffic conditions, implementing a fair vehicle dispatch system with visual simulation using SDL2.

 ### Problem Statement